johnburbridge/python-time-based-experiment/docs/architecture.md

    - Uses locks to ensure thread safety
    - Maintains the efficiency of the underlying heap

+3. **`ThreadSafeTimeBasedStorageRBTree` (concurrent/thread_safe_rbtree.py)**
+   - Thread-safe wrapper around TimeBasedStorageRBTree
+   - Uses locks to ensure thread safety
+   - Preserves the balanced performance characteristics of the RB-Tree

 ## Design Decisions

 ### 1. Implementation Variants

-Two different implementations were created to support different access patterns:
+Three different implementations were created to support different access patterns:

-- **List-based implementation**: Prioritizes efficient range queries and timestamp lookups, with O(log n) complexity for these operations but O(n) for insertions.
+- **Dictionary-based implementation**: Prioritizes efficient range queries and timestamp lookups, with O(1) for lookups but O(n) for insertions.
 - **Heap-based implementation**: Prioritizes efficient insertion and earliest event access, with O(log n) complexity for insertions but O(n log n) for range queries.
+- **Red-Black Tree implementation**: Provides balanced performance with O(log n) for both insertions and range queries, making it suitable for a wide range of use cases.

 This allows users to choose the implementation that best matches their access patterns.